Slaying content and storytelling with artists (some computers) and a few fearless producers.

 Moonshine’s fearless founder Drew Sawyer began his professional life as a clam farmer – really, he farmed bivalves for a couple of seasons – before getting a German education, then returning to his Georgia roots and becoming a Post Producer.
 Whether he’s on the set of an indie Sundance horror film dressed only in a pair of bloody boxers, or working with a talented post-production team on an episodic television series, Drew loves telling stories.
-It’s why he started Moonshine Post in the first place.
-And when Drew’s not making movies and TV shows with his friends or for “the Man,” he’s four days deep backpacking in Bear Country, hiking and camping through wind, rain, and snow.
+It’s why he started Moonshine in the first place.
+When he’s not making movies with his friends or for “the Man,” Drew can be found four days deep backpacking in Bear Country.

 With over 25 years of experience in production and post, Moonshine’s colorist John Petersen has seen it all.
 After a decade in Chicago post, he joined us here in Atlanta where he’s worked on numerous feature films and television series.
 His seasoned wisdom combined with youthful vigor make JP Moonshine’s finest aged spirit.
 Outside the office, he’s a family man who enjoys summer trips home to IN with his wife, their two kids, and their dog, Ruth.

 Hannah “our rock” Rockette, the most powerful producer at Moonshine, spends her days kicking the sh*t out of deadlines, charming humans with her actual good nature and waging a constant real-time strategy war of resources with reverent authority.
 Her secret weapon is Charles, her puppy, the center of attention at Moonshine HQ, our prince, and with whom she spends most of her free time laughing or yelling at.